joshnuss/xml_builder/README.md

 ### Formatting

-To remove indentation, pass `format: :none` option to `XmlBuilder.generate/2`:
+To remove indentation, pass `format: :none` option to `XmlBuilder.generate/2`.

 ```elixir
 doc |> XmlBuilder.generate(format: :none)
 ```

-The default is to formatting with indentation, which is equivalent to `XmlBuilder.generate(doc, format: :indent)`
+The default is to formatting with indentation, which is equivalent to `XmlBuilder.generate(doc, format: :indent)`.

 ## License

-MIT
+This source code is licensed under the [MIT License](https://github.com/joshnuss/xml_builder/blob/master/LICENSE).
+Copyright (c) 2014-present, Joshua Nussbaum.
+All rights reserved.